The component learnSearchBar has not been created yet.

 Introduction:

 The human body is pretty amazing.
-The human body structure is has many parts and every parts have their own functions.
+The human body structure is has many parts and every part has its own functions.

 We do all activities using our bodies.